-The earliest and most important settlement north of the Missouri River is Saint Charles, originally known as Les Petite Côtes or the Little Hills.
-Contemporaries of Louis Blanchette stated that he and his wife Tuhomehenga, either an Osage or Pawnee who later took the name Angelique had settled along a spring fed creek [which now bears his name] in 1769.
-At that time the district of St. Charles embraced all the territory with the limits of the Spanish boundaries north of the Missouri River.
-The village was situated at the foot of a range of small hills, sufficiently high to protect it from the overflows of the Missouri.
+The earliest settlement north of the Missouri River is Saint Charles, originally known and often referred to as Les Petite Côtes or The Little Hills.
+Contemporaries of Louis Blanchette (sometimes Blanchet) stated that he and his wife, who he took from the Osage named Tichomchanga, and who later took the name Angelique had settled along a spring fed creek in 1769.
+At that time it was in Spanish territory that had been French, and in what was referred to as Illinois territory within the limits of the Spanish government’s holdings .
+The village was situated at the foot of a range of small hills, often referred to as La Mamelles (French for breast) sufficiently high to protect it from the summertime overflows of the Missouri.

-Auguste Chouteau made the first survey of the village, under order of the Spanish authorities, but the map of the village, if Chouteau ever made a map, has not been preserved, according to Gabriel La Trail, one of the oldest residents of St. Charles in 1824, who said “he assisted in the survey”.
+Auguste Chouteau made the first survey of the village, under order of the Spanish authorities, but the map of the village, has not been preserved, according to Gabriel La Trail, one of the oldest residents of St. Charles in 1824, who said “he assisted in the survey”.
 He was one of the principal witnesses before Commissioner Hunt testifying as to the ownership and occupancy of many of the lots of the village.
-Another who helped with the survey was Louis Barrada Senior.
+Another who helped with the survey was Louis Barrada the Senior.

-Louis Blanchette was a native of the Parish St. Henry, Diocese of Quebec Canada, and a son of Pierre Blanchette and Mary Gensereau.
+Louis Blanchette was a native of the Diocese of Quebec Canada, and a son of Pierre Blanchet and Mary Gensereau.